-With the increasing prevalence of non-prescriptive modular undergraduate degree programmes in geography, environmental or geological sciences, it is becoming inevitable that, in order to enter a profession in these fields (including going on to read for a higher degree by research), specialist training at a postgraduate level is essential.
-The MSc. programme in Geographical Information Science, therefore, will provide students with the appropriate level of advanced theoretical knowledge and understanding, and the practical skills required to obtain professional status in industry, local government, or doctoral/postdoctoral research, associated with geographical information analysis.
+It is increasingly the case that, in order to enter a profession in the fields of geography, environmental or geological sciences (including going on to a PhD) specialist training at a postgraduate level is required.
+The M.Sc. programme in Environmental Monitoring, Modelling & Reconstruction aims to provide students with the appropriate level of advanced theoretical knowledge and understanding, and the practical skills required to obtain professional status in industry, local government, or doctoral/postdoctoral research, associated with monitoring, modelling or reconstruction of environmental processes.